 The instructor is responsible for assigning grades.
 Grades are based on academic performance, class participation and attendance.
 Academic dishonesty will not be tolerated.
 An instructor may lower a grade based on academic dishonesty or other forms of student misconduct.
 Academic dishonesty or other forms of student misconduct may also be referred to the Vice President for Learning and Student Services for further action.
-Grade changes can be made only by the instructor with approval of the dean and/or the Vice President for Learning and Student Services, Changes must be submitted within one semester from the end of the semester in which the grade was awarded.
+(See Student Conduct Code, Procedure 2625, on page 182) Grade changes can be made only by the instructor with approval of the Dean and/or the Vice President for Learning and Student Services.
+Changes must be submitted within one semester from the end of the semester in which the grade was awarded.
 After that time, the student must follow the Appeal of Grade process.
-Students who disagree with a grade may file a grade appeal as outlined in the Student Services & Policies section of this catalog, see page 61.
+Students who disagree with a grade may file a grade appeal as outlined in the Appeal of Grade section.